-In March 2014, the IDG-Accel Funds acquired US\$3.0 million convertible preferred shares of Phoenix FM, previously a subsidiary of us, to accelerate development of the ifeng application business.
-Despite holding 71.8% of the equity interest in Phoenix FM at the time, we accounted for our investment in Phoenix FM as an equity method investment since we did not control Phoenix FM due to substantive participating rights that had been provided to the IDG-Accel Funds.
+Despite holding 71.8% of the equity interest in Phoenix FM before April 2020, we accounted for our investment in Phoenix FM as an equity method investment since we did not control Phoenix FM due to substantive participating rights that had been provided to other shareholders of Phoenix FM.
 We had fully written down the entire investment in Phoenix FM in 2015.
-In April 2020, IDG-Accel Funds transferred all of its investment in Phoenix FM to us and Phoenix FM became a wholly owned subsidiary of us.
+In April 2020, other shareholders of Phoenix FM transferred all of their investment in Phoenix FM to us and Phoenix FM became a wholly owned subsidiary of us.

 As of December 31, 2019, we had loan receivable of approximately RMB9.8 million due from FM Beijing, which had been fully impaired in 2015.
 In April 2020, through a series of debt restructuring transactions, we acquired 19.99% of the equity interest in FM Beijing.
-In August 2020, we acquired 6.04% equity interest in Humanistic Intelligence through a share exchange transaction related to FM Beijing, and recognized a gain of RMB6.0 million (US\$0.9 million) from the transaction, which was included in the income/(loss) from equity method investments, net of impairment item in the consolidated statements of comprehensive income/(loss) of 2020.
+In August 2020, we acquired 6.04% equity interest in Humanistic Intelligence through a share exchange transaction related to FM Beijing, and recognized a gain of RMB6.0 million from the transaction, which was included in the income/(loss) from equity method investments, net of impairment item in the consolidated statements of comprehensive income/(loss) of 2020.
 As the investment in Humanistic Intelligence is redeemable at the option of us, it is not considered in-substance common stock but considered debt securities.
 Our investment in Humanistic Intelligence is classified as available-for-sale debt investments and reported at fair value.
-As of December 31, 2020, the fair value of investment in Humanistic Intelligence was RMB6.0 million (US\$0.9 million).
+As of December 31, 2021, the fair value of investment in Humanistic Intelligence was RMB6.0 million (US\$0.9 million).

 In 2014 and 2015, we entered into a series of transactions and acquired Particle's convertible redeemable preferred shares and ordinary shares.
 Particle operates Yidian, a personalized news and life-style information application in China that allows users to define and explore desired content on their mobile devices.
-In January and April 2016, we granted two unsecured short-term convertible loans to Particle with an aggregate principal amount of US\$20.0 million, and we converted the principal amounts of these loans and all accrued interests with a total amount of US\$20.7 million into Series D1 convertible redeemable preferred shares of Particle in December 2016.